DesktopECHO/ika/README.md

 See [lineageos/README.md](lineageos/README.md) for ROM-build options; provider selection, target subsets, microG release pinning, native-bridge sources, workspace overrides.

+## Window Handling

+The clock at the top-left of the console window is also a **hot corner**.
+Click+hold the hot corner to move the console window.
+If the window is maximized or in fullscreen mode, click the hot corner once to return to windowed mode.

+Drag the window to the left or right edge of the screen to fill half of the desktop, or drag it to the top edge to maximize the window.

 ## Managing the VM with `ika`